XP2016India/Refactoring-for-Concurrency/README.md

 ## DESCRIPTION:
 A walk through various scenarios in a codebase that works perfectly when there are only a few users in the system, but where subtle, irreproducible or hard-to-reproduce bugs appear under load.
-S let’s explore what makes this code concurrency-unsafe and what options we have for changing the implementation of the code without changing its expected behavior.
+Let’s explore what makes this code concurrency-unsafe and what options we have for changing the implementation of the code without changing its expected behavior.

 These are the scenarios to explore: